Nexus-Mods/NexusMods.Archives.Nx/docs/Specification/Table-Of-Contents.md

 - `2`: LZ4
 - `3`: Reserved

-This section is padded to next multiple of 4.
 If we ever need to add more formats; we still got reserved space for flags in header; and a flag could extend this to 4 bits (16 values).

 ## String Pool